edstennettackee/edstennett/_posts/2018-04-28-to-define-is-to-limit.md

 ---
 layout: blog-post
-title: To define is to Limit
+title: To define is to limit
 tags:
 - Design
 author: Ed Stennett